mafifafm/pxt-microbit/docs/courses/ucp-science/spoon-race/overview.md

 ## Student Outcomes

 The objective of the spoon race is to carry an object quickly but with minimal movement.
-Students will measure the amount of movement of their micro:bits during the race.
+Students will measure the amount of movement of their Raggas during the race.
 The student with the fastest time and the least amount of movement wins the race.

 Students will: